dasch-swiss/dsp-docs/docs/developers/getting-started.md

 If everything worked properly, the Dashboard in Docker Desktop should show those containers running.

 Please note that the DSP-APP container that was automatically started from within the DSP-API repo is just for convenience.
-If you want to work on DSP-APP, you should clone the [DSP-DAS repo](https://github.com/dasch-swiss/dsp-das) repo separately and start it according to its own instructions.
+If you want to actively work on DSP-APP, you should clone the [DSP-DAS repo](https://github.com/dasch-swiss/dsp-das) separately and run it according to its own instructions.

-To stop everything again, type
+To stop everything, type

 ```bash
 make stack-down-delete-volumes